 Ingredients

-- 1 cup warm water, (110-115 degrees F)
+- 1 cup warm water (110-115 degrees F)

 - 2 ¼ teaspoon dry yeast

-- 2 Tablespoons sugar (or honey)
+- 2 Tablespoons sugar or honey

 - 1 teaspoon salt

-- butter, optional, for brushing on top of bread
+- butter optional, for brushing on top of bread

 Instructions

 - Warm up the water until it's a nice, bath water temperature.
+(See note.)
 Sprinkle in the yeast and half the sugar.
 Mix it until the yeast and sugar dissolve.
 The yeast should get foamy within a few minutes.

 - Pour all the liquid ingredients (water, yeast, sugar and oil) into a large bowl of a stand mixer and mix to combine.

 - Add half the flour to the bowl and start on low speed and mix the dough with a dough hook attachment, until the it comes together.
-Ad the remaining flour and salt, gradually increasing the speed and knead the dough for 5-10 minutes.
+Add the remaining flour and salt, gradually increasing the speed and knead the dough for 5-10 minutes.

 - Brush the bowl and coat the dough in a little bit of oil, cover the bowl with plastic wrap and set aside to rise until it doubles in size 30-90 min.